Diagnose breast cancer from fine-needle aspirate images using OpenNN

 This example aims to assess whether a lump in a breast could be malignant (cancerous) or benign (non-cancerous) from digitized images of a fine-needle aspiration biopsy.

-The breast cancer database was obtained from the University of Wisconsin Hospitals, Madison, from Dr William H. Wolberg.
+The breast cancer database was obtained from the University of Wisconsin Hospitals, Madison, from Dr. William H. Wolberg.

 Contents: